chrislewis/understanding-computation/README.md

 understanding-computation
 =========================

-Exercises from Tom Stuart's book Understanding Computation
+Exercises from Tom Stuart's book _Understanding Computation_, in Scala.